 Lockridge Grindal Nauen is dedicated to the advancement of outstanding law students.
 Through our Summer Associate program, we offer an opportunity to gain first hand experience in many areas of law including employment, general litigation, government relations, healthcare, environmental law and class action litigation.
 Lockridge Grindal Nauen is committed to diversity in our workplace and actively recruit Summer Associate candidates who reflect the variety of our community and clients.

 Derek Waller is a law student at the University of Minnesota in the class of 2019.
-During the school year, he will serve as a legal writing instructor, student attorney in the Civil Practice Clinic, and volunteer law clerk with the Minnesota AIDS Project.
+He serves as a student legal writing instructor and a Managing and Research Editor on the Minnesota Law Review.
+In law school, he has focused on healthcare, civil rights, and fair housing litigation.
+After graduation, he will clerk for the Honorable Joan N. Ericksen in the District of Minnesota.
 Prior to attending law school, he worked with Epic Systems implementing electronic medical records and managing regulatory compliance for home health and hospice agencies.
 He is a graduate of St. Olaf College.

 What Former Summer Associates Say